intel/SGXDataCenterAttestationPrimitives/QuoteGeneration/README.md

 ```

 ## How to build
-- Open the Microsoft Visual Studio* solution and run a build.
+- In the top directory, open the Microsoft Visual Studio* solution `SGX_DCAP.sln` and run a build.
 - The Intel(R) SGX DCAP NuGet* package generation depends on a standalone tool `nuget.exe`.
 To build the Intel(R) SGX DCAP NuGet* package:
    1. Download the standalone tool `nuget.exe` from [nuget.org/downloads](https://nuget.org/downloads) and put it to `installer\win\` folder or add the folder where you placed `nuget.exe` to your PATH environment variable.
    2. Go to `installer\win\` folder and run the following command from the Command Prompt: